Geometric Symmetries for the Vanishing of the Black Hole Tidal Love Numbers: Static Spin 2 Perturbations

+\autoref{Sbulkspin2} and \autoref{Slovespin2} raise a natural question: what symmetries are respected by $S_{\rm bulk}$ but violated by $S_{\rm Love}$?
+A black hole would be an object for which imposing such symmetries are appropriate.
+Alternatively, such symmetries are broken for a generic object for which the Love numbers are non-zero.

+Just as in the cases of spin-0 and spin-1, a reasonable guess for the correct EFT symmetries is to take the long distance limit of the known geometric symmetries for a black hole (\autoref{Symm_spin2}; see paragraph below \autoref{R0Rscalar}).
+For instance, the corresponding symmetry generated by $K_3$ is (in the large $r$ limit):

 and similarly so for $\chi$.
-These symmetries are precisely the same symmetries found in the spin 0 and spin 1 case.
-Similarly, the full set of special conformal symmetries generated by the melodic CKVs $K_i$ are expressible in Cartesian coordinates by replacing $\phi$ in \autoref{eq:scalarspecialconformal2} by $\delta \phi$ or $\chi$.
-These special conformal transformations are symmetries of the bulk term, but not of the Love number terms and so the Love number operators should be prohibited, thereby explaining the vanishing of the static Love numbers.
+The full set of special conformal symmetries generated by the melodic CKVs $K_i$ are, in the long distance limit, expressible in Cartesian coordinates by replacing $\phi$ in \autoref{eq:scalarspecialconformal2} by $\delta \phi$ or $\chi$.
+It can be shown these special conformal transformations are symmetries of $S_{\rm bulk}$, but not of $S_{\rm Love}$ (see \autoref{eftspin0} for a discussion).